 But guess what?
 Croatia is just a stunningly beautiful country and well worth a visit – whether you are a Games of Throne fan or not.
 Whether you are a beach fan or not.
 The country has so much for everyone, and there is so much to do and see in 7 days, 10 days, or 14 days in Croatia.

-So, whether you visit Croatia for one week or two weeks, this Croatia itinerary will help you find the most beautiful spots and have a lot of fun experiences along the way.
+So, whether you visit Croatia for 7 days or 10 days days, this Croatia itinerary will help you find the most beautiful spots and have a lot of fun experiences along the way.

 CROATIA TRAVEL TIPS

 Before talking about the one or two-week Croatia itinerary, here are some travel tips.

 Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

 The best time to road trip Croatia (or just visit) is during the shoulder season.